 Use MyPlate/MiPlato As a Reminder for Your Community and Congregational Meals

-MyPlate is the new food icon to help us all build a healthy plate at meal times emphasizing fruit, vegetables, grains, proteins, and dairy food groups.
+MyPlate is the food icon that helps us all build a healthy plate at meal times emphasizing fruit, vegetables, grains, protein foods, and dairy food groups.
 Improve meals to make MyPlate your community’s plate.

 Host Nutrition Education Classes